 We can take the following steps to improve mental health:

-- Childhood Things to Do: Provide a balanced environment that will ensure children’s health-sensitive and nutritious food, address any type of threat, ensure child education, support the development of the child, and make them emotionally matured
+- Childhood Things to Do: Provide a balanced environment that will ensure children’s health-sensitive and nutritious food, address any threat, ensure child education, support the development of the child, and make them emotionally matured

 - Child-adolescent cohesiveness: life-based skills in childbirth activities, child and adolescent developmental work plans